 |Shotguns:||Remington 870 and Mossberg 500 Cruiser|

 The vehicles used by Delta operators, but not limited to, are Land Rover Defender 110 SOV, Hummer, Quad ATV, Harley Davidson Bike Track, and various light attack vehicles.
-Some of these vehicles are armed with Mk 19 grenade launchers, machine guns, General Electric mini-gun, 20mm cannons, and Browning M2.
+These vehicles are armed with Mk 19 grenade launchers, machine guns, General Electric mini-gun, 20mm cannons, and Browning M2.
 Regarding mobility, the Delta is directly supported by 160th SOAR.